microsoft/TemplateStudio/docs/WPF/projectTypes/ribbon.md

     // TODO: Add here your refresh data code.
 }
 ```

+## Navigation in Ribbon projects

+### 1. Navigate

+Ribbon projects are configured to allow showing pages in two different ways.
+The main way to navigate is using the Navigate method on the NavigationService, this method shows the page passed as a parameter in the main area (all space at the bottom of the ribbon menu).

+### 2. Show in Backstage

+Additionally, you can add pages that will be shown in the Ribbon Backstage, adding BackstageTabItem and setting the Tag with the Page identifier that you want to navigate to.
+The BackstageTabNavigationBehavior indicates to the Ribbon Backstage how to show that pages as navigable items.

+### 4. Open in a new window

+Shows a page in a separate Window.
+This is done with the help of the MultiView feature.
+You should use the OpenInNewWindow method in the WindowManagerService class.
+(Except in Prism where you should use the Prism dialog service.)
+You should add a dependency injection to this service in the ShellViewModel constructor.

+### 5. Open in a dialog

+Shows a page in a dialog over the app window with a button on the bottom to dismiss the dialog.
+You should use the OpenInDialog method in the WindowManagerService class.
+(Except in Prism where you should use the Prism DialogService.)
+You should add a dependency injection to this service in the ShellViewModel constructor.

 Ribbon projects use [MahApps.Metro](../mahapps-metro.md) to add modern styles to the user interface.
 View `Fluent.Ribbon` license [here](https://www.nuget.org/packages/Fluent.Ribbon/7.0.0/license).